stevenalexander/vagrant-ubuntu-14-puppet-dropwizard/README.md

-# Vagrant Ubuntu 14.04 Puppet Java
+# Vagrant Ubuntu 14.04 Puppet Dropwizard

 Simple example showing how to provision a Ubuntu 14.04 VM with Java (jre) using Vagrant and Puppet.